 retain_metadata_cols at subtype_resolution: The summary table uses a pre-defined list of possible subtypes for each resolution.
 If a particular subtype within a given group is not recorded in the mutation data, the summary table will have no frame of reference for populating the metadata_cols.
 Thus, for subtypes that do not occur in the mutation data for a given group, the corresponding metadata_col will be NA.

-Variant filtering: Variants flagged as TRUE in the filter_mut
+Variant filtering: Variants flagged as TRUE in the filter_mut column

 will be excluded from the mutation counts.
 However, the total_depth of